stefs92/Bengali-AI/Midway_Blog_Post.md

 Here, the x-axis corresponds to the number of epochs trained, the orange plot is the training and blue plot validation accuracy.

-For our second approach, we tried to regularize the neural net using SpatialDropouts, a technique that drops 2D Feature maps.
+For our second approach, we tried to regularize the neural net using SpatialDropouts - a technique that drops 2D Feature maps - while simultaneously adding "l1" and "l2" regularizers to the convolution 2D layers.
 Between convolution layers, we added the following,

 ```
 keras.layers.Conv2D(filters=25, kernel_size=2, activation='relu', padding="SAME",